sogaiu/ts-clojure/doc/build-and-install-shared-library.md

 # Build and Install Shared Library

-It may seem a bit odd to be invoking the `test` subcommand of `tree-sitter` to build and install a shared library for tree-sitter-clojure, but the `tree-sitter` cli doesn't appear to provide a direct way of building AND installing an appropriate library at the time of writing.
+It may seem a bit odd to be executing the corpus tests (i.e. invoking `tree-sitter test`) to build and install a shared library for tree-sitter-clojure, but the `tree-sitter` cli doesn't appear to provide a direct way of building AND installing an appropriate library at the time of writing.